chandraguptgosavi/ticket-master/README.md

 # Ticket Master (Not fully completed)
 ## A microservice based ticket booking app

-The goal of this project is to implement various system design cocepts as make the app as highly scalable as possible.
+The goal of this project is to implement various system design concepts to ensure the app is highly scalable.